 A Message of Hope for Turbulent Lives Devastated by SRA

 What I am about to say in this article may be shocking to some persons, but I am thoroughly convinced of the veracity of the following statement: Christian laypersons can be totally successful in ministering wholeness to satanically ritually abused (SRA) persons.
-In fact, they may be more successful than university-trained, professional counselors because they will be totally dependant on the Holy Spirit.
+In fact, they may be more successful than university-trained, professional counselors because they will be totally dependent on the Holy Spirit.

 I have received many emails from desperate survivors of satanic ritual abuse seeking someone to minister to them.
 They ask me to minister to them or recommend a counselor in their area.
 My answer is is usually the following: I don’t know anyone to recommend (I would only recommend someone I know personally) and I have all the ministry I can handle at this time .
 This may sound like bad news to some people, but along with it, I have some very good news…God’s plan is for the Church to rise up in the love, power and wisdom of Jesus Christ and bring restoration to these broken lives.